Posterior compartment of the forearm: want to learn more about it?

-- Name the superficial muscles of the posterior compartment of the forearm.
+- Name the superficial extensors of the forearm.

-- List the deep muscles of the posterior compartment of forearm.
+- List the deep extensors of the forearm.

-- Become familiar with the attachments, innervation and function of each muscle of the posterior compartment of the forearm.
+- Become familiar with the attachments, innervation and function of each extensor of the forearm.

-The forearm is divided into anterior and posterior compartments.
-The posterior compartment of the forearm contains 11 muscles, most of which share a common function of extending the hand and digits and are thus commonly called the extensor muscles of the forearm.
-The muscles of the posterior compartment of forearm are further subdivided into a superficial and deep layer.
-Most of the muscles in the superficial layer have a common origin at the lateral epicondyle of the humerus, while the muscles of the deep layer typically originate from the distal part of the ulna.
+Functionally, the forearm is divided into compartments; the flexor (anterior) compartment, and the extensor (posterior) compartment.
+The posterior compartment of the forearm contains 11 muscles which share a common function of extending the hand and digits and are thus called the extensor muscles of the forearm.
+The extensors of the forearm are further subdivided into a superficial and deep layer.
+Most of the muscles in the superficial layer have a common origin on the lateral epicondyle of the humerus, while the muscles of the deep layer typically originate from the distal part of the ulna.

 Find out more about the origin, insertion, neurovascular supply and function of these muscles by watching the video below.

-For a more detailed overview of the superficial and deep muscle groups of the posterior compartment of the forearm, take a look at their respective videos below!
+For a more detailed overview of the superficial and deep groups of the extensors of the forearm, take a look at their respective videos below!

 Take a quiz

-After watching the video you should be ready to test and solidify your knowledge of the posterior muscles of the forearm with the following quiz!
+After watching the video you should be ready to test and solidify your knowledge of the extensors of the forearm with the following quiz!

 If you want a broader focus of questions, customize your own quiz by clicking on the link below.

-Examine the posterior muscles of the forearm individually in this gallery.
+Examine the extensor muscles of the forearm individually in this gallery.